Decrypme ransomware removal instructions

 Decrypme is a new variant of MedusaLocker ransomware.
 This malicious program was discovered by dnwls0719.
 Like most ransomware-type programs, Decrypme is designed to prevent victims from accessing their files by encrypting them.
-Typically, it is impossible to decrypt files without the right tools (decryption software and/or keys).
-In order to get them, victims are forced to pay a ransom.
-Instructions on how to decrypt files encrypted by Decrypme are provided in the "HOW_TO_OPEN_FILES.html" file.
-Also, this ransomware appends the ".decrypme" extension to all encrypted files.
-For instance, it renames a file named "1.jpg" to "1.jpg.decrypme", and so forth.
+Typically, it is impossible to decrypt files without specific tools (decryption software and/or keys).
+To obtain them, victims are forced to pay a ransom.
+Instructions about how to recover files are provided in the "HOW_TO_OPEN_FILES.html" file.
+This ransomware also appends the ".decrypme" extension to all encrypted files.
+For example, "1.jpg" becomes "1.jpg.decrypme".

-As stated in the "HOW_TO_OPEN_FILES.html" file that gets opened in a browser window, it is possible recover (decrypt) encrypted files, however, it can be done with a decryption tool that only developers of Decrypme have.
-To contact these cyber criminals victims have to write an email to email@example.com or firstname.lastname@example.org.
-Once contacted, they should provide instructions on how to make a payment.
-Victims are asked to provide a personal ID and offered a free decryption of one file that can be attached to the email letter.
-Also, they are warned not to try to decrypt files by themselves (using third party tools) because it will cause permanent data loss.
-The biggest problem with having files encrypted by ransomware is that it is impossible to decrypt them without the right tools and they can be received only from cyber criminals who designed it.
-However, it is never a good idea to trust (pay) them, they often do not send decryption keys and/or software even if victims meet all their demands.
-Typically, the only way to recover files is to restore them from a backup that was created before ransomware attack.
-Also, it is worth mentioning that removal of such malware only prevents it from causing further encryptions.
-All files that were encrypted remain encrypted.
+The "HOW_TO_OPEN_FILES.HTML" file is opened in a browser window and states that it is possible to recover (decrypt) files with a decryption tool held only by the developers of Decrypme.
+To contact these cyber criminals, victims must send an email to email@example.com or firstname.lastname@example.org.
+The criminals should then provide instructions about how to make payment.
+Victims are asked to provide a personal ID and are offered free decryption of one file, which can be attached to the email message.
+They are warned not to attempt to decrypt files using third party tools, since this will cause permanent data loss.
+It is impossible to restore files without valid tools provided by the developers.
+Despite this, never trust or pay these people - they often send no decryption keys/software, even if victims meet all demands.
+Typically, the only way to recover files is to restore them from a backup created before the ransomware attack.
+Removal of this malware only prevents it from causing further encryption - all previously-encrypted files remain in this state.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Most ransomware-type programs are quite similar, they are designed to lock (encrypt) data and provide victims with instructions on how to pay a ransom and other details.
-Some examples of other software of this type are JayTHL, Nakw and Xda.
-The two main differences usually are price of a decryption software and/or key and cryptographic algorithm (symmetric or asymmetric) that is used to block access to data.
-Unfortunately, most of these programs perform encryptions that are impossible to 'crack'.
-In other words, victims cannot decrypt their files without tools that only cyber criminals (developers of a particular ransomware) have.
-Typically, the only way to recover files for free is to restore them from a backup.
-That is why it is important to always have data backed up and keep it stored on a some remote server (like Cloud) or unplugged storage device.
+Most ransomware-type programs are all similar - they lock (encrypt) data and provide victims with instructions about how to pay ransoms and other details.
+Some examples of other software of this type include JayTHL, Nakw, and Xda.
+Main differences are usually cost of decryption software/key and cryptographic algorithm (symmetric or asymmetric) used to block access to data.
+Unfortunately, most of these programs perform encryption that is impossible to 'crack'.
+Therefore, victims cannot decrypt their files without tools held only by the cyber criminals (developers of specific ransomware).
+Typically, the only way to recover files free of charge is to restore them from a backup.
+Therefore, have your data backed up and store it on a remote server (Cloud) or unplugged storage device.

 How did ransomware infect my computer?